carlovaccarini/etl_scrutini2016/README.md

 Some data could be recovered and used in other branch of analysis, indeed the Python script could produce 2 files of aggregated data

-# Python Script
+# ETL_Scruitini.py
 It was the result of the noteebook cleaned by the analysis code lines.
 This script produce 2 files:
 1. <input_filename>-aggregated.csv: data are purged by dirty data with the above features.
 2. withRecovery_<input_filename>-aggregated.csv: the dataset used in the previous file is enriched with dirty data recovered.
 The recovery function cleans digits from chars, re-compute the number of ELETTORI or VOTANTI, in the small cities, by the trend in the Province.

-# Kafka Python Script
+# Kafka_Scrutini.py
 The python script include confluent-kafka-python library to instantiate a Producer and a Consumer.
 To run the exercise you need to use the property file __server-scrutini.properties__.
+The data are cleaned with the intuitions showed above, but with different methodologies.
 # Kafka SetUp:
     bin/zookeeper-server-start.sh config/zookeeper.properties
     bin/kafka-server-start.sh  config/server-scrutini.properties